aolkin/basetemplates/README.md

 > but also provides a `SETTINGS` context variable that simply refers to the
 > Django settings object.

 Each template inherits from the one above it.
-Blocks provided:
+Below are listed the blocks provided by each template.

 ### base.html

 This template will search for static files of the form `{app_name}.js`, `{app_name}.css`, and `{app_name}/{url_name}.js`, and include them if found.
+It will also add `app-{app_name}` and `view-{url_name}` classes to the body automatically.

 - `title`
 - `body`